 4. Use anti-inflammatory medication.

-Over-the-counter medication can help reduce pain and inflammation.
+Over-the-counter medication may help reduce pain and inflammation.
 Be sure to use only the recommended dose, and consider eliminating it after a couple of days so you can get a sense of whether or not you need to continue using it for pain.

 5. Limit activity and immobilize the joint.